 The film opens, to a chuckle from the audience, with an era-appropriate Warner logo; the hairstyles, set decoration, and vintage TV clips follow suit.
-Argo was a completely immersive experience that really impressed my moviegoing companion and me — relating a tense, fascinating, ultimately triumphant part of the hostage crisis that we knew little about.
+Argo was a completely immersive experience that really impressed my companion and me — relating a tense, fascinating, ultimately triumphant part of the hostage crisis that we knew little about.

 The larger story is true — and fascinating.
-Mendez really did successfully mastermind a cover story casting those half-dozen Americans as members of a film crew scouting locations for a fake sci-fi extravaganza called Argo.
+Mendez really did mastermind a successful cover story casting those half-dozen Americans as members of a film crew scouting locations for a fake sci-fi extravaganza called Argo.
 Everyone acts the hell out of the material.
 It didn't need the embellishment.
 Discovering that (despite some last-minute epilogue rejiggering) the film didn't accurately reflect the contributions of the British and New Zealand diplomats as well as the refugees' Canadian hosts disappointed me further.

-the credits and press material didn't identify him, or if someone in Kirby's physiognomic ballpark had been cast.
+the credits and press material didn't identify him, or if someone in Kirby's general physiognomic ballpark had been cast.
 Moreover, I realize that the vast majority of the viewing audience will neither know about this nor care if told.
 Lack of attention to such things, however, always makes me wonder to what else little care has been given that I'm not in a position to realize, and sometimes the answer ends up being "too much".